Make Your Mark book cover

 Biography

 Although she started making books at the age of nine, Joan Marie Galat wasn’t published until she was 12 years old, when she became a paid weekly newspaper columnist.
-Today she is an internationally acclaimed author with more than 25 titles, and translations in eight languages.
-Published by National Geographic Kids, Scholastic, Owlkids, and others, Joan writes both fiction and nonfiction.
+Today she is an internationally acclaimed author with more than 30 titles, and translations in eight languages.
+Published by Simon & Schuster, National Geographic Kids, Scholastic, and others, Joan writes both fiction and nonfiction.
 She enjoys partnering facts and storytelling to engage young readers in science, engineering, and other STEM topics.
+Some of her titles also explore making a difference in our world.

 Before blasting into books, Joan studied biological sciences with a focus on ecology.
 Her plan was to write on the side while working in one of her favorite places—the outdoors!
 Employed as a park naturalist and forestry worker, Joan built up the skills she would later need as a writer.
 She conducted research, led nature hikes, wrote shows, and even performed.
 (Some will remember her appearance as a great horned owl.)